xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-pages/index.md

 WARNING:
 GitLab Pages does not update the OAuth application, and the default `authRedirectUri` is updated to `https://pages.<yourdomaindomain>/projects/auth`.
 While accessing a private Pages site, if you encounter an error 'The redirect URI included is not valid', update the redirect URI in the GitLab Pages [System OAuth application](https://docs.gitlab.com/ee/integration/oauth_provider.html#create-an-instance-wide-application) to `https://pages.<yourdomaindomain>/projects/auth`.

-WARNING:
-GitLab Pages supports only one URL scheme at a time: with wildcard DNS, or without wildcard DNS.
-If you enable `namespaceInPath`, existing GitLab Pages websites are accessible only on domains without wildcard DNS.

 ### Configuring KEDA

 This `keda` section enables the installation of [KEDA](https://keda.sh/) `ScaledObjects` instead of regular `HorizontalPodAutoscalers`.